Bible Reading Plan - "... you shall meditate on it day and night, so that you may be careful to do according to all that is written in it..." Josh 1:8

 Reading through your Bible in an entire year is a very couragous task.
 It will require a very diligent schedule of opening your Bible every day and reading a few chapters.
 It is easy to skip a day or two, but you can catch up very quickly.
 Just don't fall too far behind.
 Stay focused and stay positive and let the word of God work in you.

-Reading your Bible through in a historical order is a great way to see how the Bible fits in with world history.
+Reading through your Bible in a historical order is a great way to see how the Bible aligns with world history.
 This is a more complex way to read the Bible because it won't be in the natural order.
 You will read the Bible according to the estimated dates of the writing of the books.

-Reading your Bible chronologically is probably a little more advanced than some other Bible reading plans.
-This plan will skip around a bit, but it will give you a better understanding on where the books of the Bible falls in the chronological order.
+Reading through your Bible in a chronological order is probably a little more advanced than some other Bible reading plans.
+This plan will skip around a bit, but it will give you a better understanding on where the books of the Bible fall in the chronological order.
 It will help you piece together some important puzzle pieces and it will help you see the natural flow of things through the timeline.